Pattinson and Fletcher give Notts clear advantage

 In reply Middlesex, perhaps affected by the scoreboard pressure of chasing 415, suffered some early self-inflicted wounds.

-First Sam Robson lost his off stump offering no shot to Pattinson before Mark Stoneman set off for a suicidal single, only for Fletcher to swoop on the ball and throw down the stumps at the striker's end, leaving Josh De Caires well short.
+First Sam Robson lost his off stump offering no shot to Pattinson before Mark Stoneman set off for a suicidal single, only for Fletcher to swoop on the ball and throw down the stumps at the striker's end, leaving Josh de Caires well short.

 Stoneman and skipper Peter Handscomb briefly threatened a comeback, the latter hooking several short balls bowled in a bid to bounce him out.